codeigniter4/CodeIgniter4/user_guide_src/source/database/model.rst

 the withDeleted() method is called prior to calling the find* method.

 This requires an INT or TINYINT field named ``deleted`` to be present in the table.

+**$allowedFields**

+This array should be updated with the field names that can be set during save, insert, or update methods.
+Any field names other than these will be discarded.
+This helps to protect against just taking input from a form and throwing it all at the model, resulting in potential mass assignment vulnerabilities.

 Working With Data
 =================